celestiaorg/docs/docs/developers/fuelmint.md

 make install
 ```

-Then, run the following commands:
+Then, run the following commands from the `[placeholder]` directory:

 <!-- markdownlint-disable MD013 -->
 ```bash